antogruz/flamme-ecarlate/legendes/en/reglesCourses.md

 ## Your teammates

+You have 2 teammates that share the same deck.
 During the Energy Phase, consider your teammates as a second rider.
 As in the original game, you choose if you start with your main rider or with your teammates.

 When you pick cards for your teammates, draw 6 from the deck.
 You have to choose 2 among these 6.
 Recycle the others as usual.